 We chose to bring breakfast and lunch with us and eat dinner out to save money.
 The room had a fridge and we could request ice.
 We had several suggestions on where to eat but in the end location was the biggest factor as we chose to eat near by.

 Cost of the meal for 4 was $62.52.
-Olivia had a hamburger with fries and Michael ordered grilled cheese (no side) and clam chowder.
-Michael enjoyed the clam chowder and said the grilled cheese was the best.
-Mike ordered fried clam strips with fries and slaw and I had the day-boat scallops on brown rice.
+Our daughter had a hamburger with fries and our son ordered grilled cheese (no side) and clam chowder.
+Our son enjoyed the clam chowder and said the grilled cheese was the best.
+My husband ordered fried clam strips with fries and slaw and I had the day-boat scallops on brown rice.
 Unfortunately they didn’t have melted butter and the rice was very plain.
 The scallops had very good flavor.
 We ate early so there was only 1 couple eating ice cream when we sat down outside. there were only about 5 tables total and they were a safe distance part from each other.

 They do not accept master card but when ordering online they use a service that does so american express reimbursed us for the total.
 We ordered 2 soft serve cones and a root beer float while we wanted for our meal which was the $10 out of pocket we spent the entire trip.